joseph-a-levine/authoring/_older/march_2024.md

 ## Reading

 One part of my thesis involved a ton of reading, thankfully.
-Over a 36 hour period last week, I read at least the abstract of every development paper{% sidenote "jelfcod-id" This is a random sidenote" %} published in the top 5 economics journals since 2016.
-Some cool ones jumped out.
+Over a 36 hour period last week, I read at least the abstract of every development paper{% sidenote "jelfcod-id" By JEL code." %} published in the top 5 economics journals since 2016.
+Some cool ones jumped out.{% sidenote "sidenote-id" This is a random sidenote" %}

 ### I <3 David Roodman